Chittagong: Culture

 An inhabitant of Chittagong is called Chittagonian in English.
 For centuries, the port city has been a melting pot for people from all over the world.
 Its historic trade networks have left a lasting impact on its language, culture, and cuisine.
+The Chittagonian language, although identified as a nonstandard dialect of Bengali, is considered to be a separate language by many linguists.
 The Chittagonian language has many Arabic, Persian, English and Portuguese loanwords.
 The popular traditional feast of Mezban features the serving of hot beef dish with white rice.
-Another dish named kala-bhuna of Chittagong, which is made with traditional spices, mustard oil, and beef through a special cooking style, is also renowned all over Bangladesh.
+Another dish named kala-bhuna of Chittagong, made with traditional spices, mustard oil, and beef through a special cooking style, is also renowned all over Bangladesh.
 The cultivation of pink pearls is a historic activity in Chittagong.
 Its Mughal-era name, Islamabad (City of Islam), continues to be used in the old city.
 The name was given due to the port city's history as a gateway for early Islamic missionaries in Bengal.
-Notable Islamic architecture in Chittagong can be seen in the historic Bengal Sultanate-era Hammadyar Mosque and the Mughal fort of Anderkilla.
+Notable Islamic architecture in Chittagong can be seen in the historic Bengal Sultanate-era Hammadyar Mosque and the Mughal Fort of Anderkilla.
 Chittagong is known as the Land of the Twelve Saints due to the prevalence of major Sufi Muslim shrines in the district.
 Historically, Sufism played an important role in the spread of Islam in the region.
-Prominent dargahs include the mausoleum of Shah Amanat and the shrine of Bayazid Bastami.
-The Bastami shrine hosts a pond of black softshell turtles.
+Prominent dargahs include the mausoleums of Shah Amanat, Badr Auliya, Miskin Shah, Garibullah Shah and the shrine of Bayazid Bastami among many others.
+The Bastami shrine hosts a pond of black softshell turtles, a critically endangered species of freshwater turtle.

 During the medieval period, many poets thrived in the region when it was part of the Bengal Sultanate and the Kingdom of Mrauk U. Under the patronage of Sultan Alauddin Husain Shah's governor in Chittagong, Kabindra Parameshvar wrote his Pandabbijay, a Bengali adaptation of the Mahabharata.
 Daulat Qazi lived in the region during the 17th-century reign of the Kingdom of Mrauk U. Chittagong is home to several important Hindu temples, including the Chandranath Temple on the outskirts of the city, which is dedicated to the Hindu goddess Sita.
 The city also hosts the country's largest Buddhist monastery and council of monks.
 The Roman Catholic Diocese of Chittagong is the oldest catholic mission in Bengal.

 Major cultural organizations in the city include the Theatre Institute Chittagong and the Chittagong Performing Arts Academy.
 The city has a vibrant contemporary art scene.

 Being home to the pioneering rock bands in the country like Souls and LRB, Chittagong is regarded as the "birthplace of Bangladeshi rock music".

+There is also the Chattogram City Corporation Public Library.